german34/website/index.md

+---
+layout: default
+---

 ## German Villalobos
 ### Data Analyst / Data Scientist

-Obtained a Ph.
+I am a detail-oriented Data Analyst/Scientist with a proven track record of analyzing complex datasets, developing Python solutions, and effectively communicating insights through data visualization tools.
+Experienced in collaborative problem-solving and adept at leveraging expertise in data analysis to contribute to strategic decision-making processes.
+Seeking opportunities to apply strong analytical skills and technical proficiency to drive innovation and success in data-driven environments.
+I obtained my Ph.
 D. in applied mathematics from the Department of Mathematics of the University of Houston.
-On this page you can find my contact information.
-CV/Resume will be added in the near future as well as other academic/research information.